 What is the Electoral College and why is it so important?
 Why did the US Presidential Election result take so long to come in?
 What was the issue with the 'mail in ballots' in the US Presidential Election?
-What type of President will Joe Biden be?
+Will Donald Trump come back in 2024?
 What is 'Devolution'?
 What does the House of Commons do?
 What is the United Kingdom likely to look like after Brexit?
 How does Politics affect me?
 These questions and issues are addressed as part of the course.